 What would happen if we stopped vaccinating?

 Before long we would see epidemics of diseases that have disappeared or are nearly under control now.
 This is because the germs that cause these diseases are still around us but controlled by vaccines.
 Vaccine preventable diseases may be either eliminated or very uncommon, but the bacteria and viruses that cause these diseases are still present so it is important for every child to continue to receive all recommended vaccinations.

 What vaccinations should every child receive?

-What about autism.
-Is there a link between vaccines and autism?
+Is there a link between vaccines and Autism?

 There is no scientific evidence to support the existence of a link between any vaccine and autism.
 In fact, many scientific studies show there is no link between vaccines and autism.

 What should I know about components in vaccinations that may be harmful?

 Thimerosal is mercury containing preservative used in some vaccines since the 1930s.
 There is no convincing scientific evidence of harm caused by the low doses of thimerosal used in vaccines except for minor reactions like redness and swelling that sometimes occur at the injection site.
 Since 2001, all vaccines recommended for children six years of age and under in the United States have been produced without thimerosal as a preservative, with the exception of inactivated influenza vaccine.
 There is no scientific proof of any adverse consequence from the small amount of aluminum in any vaccine.